 We work with the Philadelphia Chamber Music Society and the Philadelphia Orchestra to align all schedules so that select visiting guest artists will be able to teach a master class.

 Student attendance is mandatory at master classes for a student’s major.
 Teaching should not occur at the same time as these classes, so that both students and faculty can attend with no conflicts.

 For master classes in other areas, please encourage your students to attend those that you believe would be of benefit to them.
 Updates and other related information will be sent to you throughout the year.

 Students must have your permission to perform on the Student Recital Series.
-Students submit their requests to Matthew Barker, director of recitals and master classes, via the Curtis Portal.
+Students submit their requests to Hannah Horine, director of performance activities, via the Curtis Portal.
 Once a student has submitted all the necessary information, you will be contacted to confirm that the request has your consent so a date can be assigned.
 As the date approaches you will receive a follow-up message to approve the performance itself.
 During all stages of this process, please discuss with your student the necessary time for practice and lessons/coachings in preparation.

 Chamber Music Performances

-If you are coaching a chamber music group, please contact Matthew Barker, firstname.lastname@example.org or (215) 717-3178, to request a performance date for your group; or designate one student from the group to submit a request through the intranet form.
+If you are coaching a chamber music group, please contact Hannah Horine at firstname.lastname@example.org or (215) 717-3197 to request a performance date for your group or designate one student from the group to submit a request through the intranet form.
 When you make a request, please keep in mind the necessary amount of time for rehearsals and coaching before the performance.
 Chamber music and vocal requests are not subject to advance time limits.